Toward Neuronal Implementations of Delayed Optimal Control

-In this work, we conducted a case study on a scalar neuromuscular system using linear neurons with self-dynamics.
 There are many directions of future investigation that would make this analysis more salient for neuroscience:

-\begin{enumerate} \item Incorporating more realistic features of neurons (e.g. nonlinear dynamics, thresholds, spiking) \item Incorporating excitatory and inhibitory neurons.
-In animals, neurons are generally excitatory (i.e. all outputs of the neuron are associated with positive synaptic weights on the downstream neuron) or inhibitory (i.e. all-negative synaptic weights).
-This translates to positivity requirements on internal variables in the controller realization and circuit structure \item Investigating larger networks which process vector quantities instead of scalar quantities.
-For several model organisms (e.g. \textit{C. elegans} and fruit flies), the entire network topology of the neurons within the nervous system is known; this network topology is referred to as a \textit{connectome}.
-We can investigate how a given controller could be realized on a specific connectome or part of a connectome \end{enumerate}
+\begin{enumerate} \item Incorporate more realistic features of neurons (e.g., nonlinear dynamics, thresholds, spiking) \item Incorporate excitatory and inhibitory neurons.
+In animals, neurons are generally excitatory (i.e., all outputs have positive synaptic weights on downstream neurons) or inhibitory (i.e., all negative).
+This translates to sign requirements on internal variables in the controller realization and circuit structure \item Use connectomic\footnote{The \textit{connectome} is a comprehensive map of neural connections in the nervous system.
+The connectome is fully mapped for some organisms (e.g. \textit{C. elegans}, fruit flies), and partially known for humans and other animals} information to build larger delay graphs and connectome-compatible controllers \end{enumerate}